PepeLoperenaa/SmartUrWardrobe/ObjectRecognition/README.md

 - Download [YOLOv2 608x608 weights](https://pjreddie.com/darknet/yolov2/)
 - Create a **bin** folder in the darkflow folder and put the downloaded weights in there

+---

+### **Test the setup**
+- Download a test [Video](https://www.videvo.net/video/people-cycling-over-westminster-bridge/5604/) and save it in the darkflow folder as video.mp4
+- In cmd run <br> `python flow --model cfg/yolo.cfg --load bin/yolo.weights --demo video.mp4 --gpu 0.8 --saveVideo` <br> *!
+Your names for the .cfg and .weights files might differ, look them up in corresponding folders !*
+- When done a new videofile (video.avi) should appear in the darkflow folder, start it, there should be bounding boxes, labels and confidence surrounding the objects

 ## 2. Dataset and Annotations
+- Create a new folder *e.g. training* in the darkflow folder and create another folder for your dataset *e.g. images*
+- Now download a lot of images for the object you want to train on.
+You can use the Google Chrome Extension [Fatkun](https://chrome.google.com/webstore/detail/fatkun-batch-download-ima/nnjjahlikiabnchcpehcpkdeckfgnohf?hl=en) for example.
+- Clean up: Remove images that you do not find suitable
+- Save all the images in the *images* folder you've created previously and rename them using [rename.py]() (<-- will add it when I'm at home)
+- Now use [box.py]() (<-- will add it when I'm at home) to draw the bounding boxes around the object in each image.
+- In an annotations folder an XML file, containing the position of the bounding box of the object, for each image will be stored.
+Use [rename.py]() (<-- will add it when I'm at home) for the annotations as well.
 ## 3. Training
 Google "how to train your ai":
 ![ai](https://pixel.nymag.com/imgs/daily/vulture/2019/02/19/19-how-to-train-dragon.w700.h700.jpg)